 Comparison: Laying Sod vs. Sowing Seed to Start a New Lawn

-Forget boxers versus briefs, paper versus plastic, or the debate of "tastes great" versus "less filling" from a vintage beer commercial.
-The debate at hand here revolves around how to start a new lawn.
+There are some well-known debates people enjoy having, such as boxers versus briefs or paper versus plastic.
+How to start a new lawn has a debate of its own: Sod versus seed.
 Beginners may wonder, "What are the pros and cons of laying sod versus growing grass from seed?"
 Here is a brief comparison of benefits and drawbacks:

 - The process goes quickly (think "instant grass").

 - Sod is a finished product, while seed is just a promise.
-Unless you have bought the sod from a disreputable source or truly mess up on the installation, most likely you will end up with a very nice lawn.
+Unless you have bought the sod from a disreputable source or ignore the simple steps given above, most likely you will end up with a very nice lawn.
 Of course, keeping your grass in tip-top shape after that is another matter.

 - You have fewer choices in terms of types of grass that you can use.

-- You can select from a wider variety of turfgrass types.
+- You can select from a wider variety of grass types.

 - Establishing grass grown from seed is a longer process, and the results are less certain.